Python property()

 Use property() when you want to add validation, computation, or side effects to attribute access on a class while preserving a simple obj.attribute syntax for callers, or when you need to refactor a plain attribute into a managed property without breaking existing code.

-The syntax of property() is:
+Syntax of property()

 1